the-stencil-io/the-stencil-composer/src/intl/instructions.md

 As of this moment, `fi.ts` is a direct copy of `en.ts`.

-**Task**: All you need to do is translate the English content between the single quotes ' ' on the RIGHT SIDE of the item into Finnish.
+**Task**: All you need to do is translate the English content between the single quotes ' ' on the RIGHT SIDE of each line item into Finnish.
 Please try not to delete any commas or quotation marks.

-Check out this example screenshot.
-Each line will need the right side, underlined in red, to be translated:
+Check out this example screenshot with the "to-be translated" part underlined in red.

 ![Translation](translation-example.png)